Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fellow.
 A doctor who cares for children (pediatrician) and is training to treat kids with cancer.
 Fellows often work in teaching hospitals.

 Resident.
 A doctor who may be training to be a pediatrician.
 Residents often work in teaching hospitals.

 Clinical nurse specialist or nurse practitioner.
 A nurse who gives care to children with cancer.
-He or she may help the doctor manage your child’s symptoms.
-They may help adjust medications.
+These professionals may help the doctor manage your child’s symptoms.
+They may help adjust medicines.
 They may perform medical exams.

 Nurses.
 Professionals who give patient care.
 They teach and give support to the child and family.

 Pathologist.
-A doctor who finds cancer and other diseases.
-To do this, they look at cells under a microscope or review lab tests.
+A doctor who figures out the type of cancer and other diseases.
+To do this, he or she looks at cells under a microscope or reviews lab tests.